This page is actually a collection of articles – all written by me

 to the runway.

-There was no barometric sensor in the airplane yet.
-Instead GPS altitude
+Since there was yet no barometric sensor in the airplane, GPS altitude above

-above ground level (at telemetry run-up) has been used.
-Additionally, the
+ground level (at telemetry run-up) has been used here instead.
+Additionally,

-The former has one meter resolution, which is why the blue line has steps
+The former has one meter resolution, which is why the blue line is stepped

 while the brown line with its nominal millimeter resolution is smooth or